NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Orrous Morton.md

 Then, not too long after, Orrous feels someone he is distantly connected to die.
 The Sewer Rats have slaughtered Auphreite, and the Whisper Within cries out.
 She tells him he must "Go Up," and she would tell him the truth.

-Orrous would "go up," and in The Above, would commune with [[The Grey Mistress\|The Grey Mistress]].
+Orrous would "go up," and in The Above, would commune with [[Deities/Empyreans/The Grey Mistress\|The Grey Mistress]].
 She and him would discuss, and he would become the Conduit of Rot, but would agree to hold out on pouring out Rot, but he would make it up.

 Orrous returns to Rhodes, changed, and tells his father he needs to "touch the sky."
 Orrous then leaves.
 In hysterics, Doctor Morton breaks down.